azeltov/Cortana-Intelligence-Suite-Industry-Solution-How-To-Guides/Marketing/Personalized Offers/README.md

 - 	Click the blue back arrow in the top left of the page to return to the ***SERVICE BUS*** page.
 -	Highlight the namespace we created above (personaloffers[UI][N]-ns) by clicking on the row but do not open the namespace page.
 -	At the bottom of the page click ***CONNECTION INFORMATION***
--	Copy the *CONNECTION STRING* information into the appropriate section in the ConnectoinInformation.txt file.
+-	Copy the *CONNECTION STRING* information into the appropriate section in the ConnectionInformation.txt file.

 ## 4. Azure Stream Analytics Jobs